FET-IVF: Frozen Embryo Transfer Tips, Timelines and Beyond

 When preparing for your IVF frozen embryo transfer, use these tricks and tips before your procedure to increase your chances of a successful transfer:

-When undergoing a frozen embryo transfer, you’ll be given progesterone and other supplemental medications to prepare your uterus and other hormonal functions.
+You’ll be given progesterone and other supplemental fertility medications to prepare your uterus and other hormonal functions for your Frozen Embryo Transfer.
 Make sure you have adequate levels of medications and you understand how to take them.

 If your doctor recommends bed rest, it’s a good idea to move everything you’ll need within reach, especially your fertility medications.
 Try to plan out what medications you’ll be taking each day, and make sure that you can access everything your doctors prescribed without serious movement.
 This will also help make sure you’re not missing anything critical before the procedure, and you can feel confident you’re doing everything you need to do.

-Whether you like to read, watch TV, or listen to music, entertaining yourself throughout the preparation for the procedure is important for a few reasons.
-First, this helps you take your mind off a potentially nerve-wracking first experience for many women who have not yet undergone an embryo transfer.
-Secondly, staying entertained throughout bed rest is a good opportunity to practice self-love and take care of yourself.
+Whether you like to read, watch TV, or listen to music, keeping yourself entertained throughout the preparation for your Frozen Embryo Transfer is important for several reasons.
+First, it helps take your mind off the potentially nerve-wracking experience, especially for those undergoing an embryo transfer for the first time.
+Secondly, staying entertained during periods of bed rest provides an opportunity to focus soley on taking care of yourself.

 You can even purchase socks on Etsy and Amazon for your frozen embryo transfer, such as these:

 Ironically enough, being on bed rest can make getting a good night’s rest harder.
 Sleep and fertility are closely connected, so it’s critical to get enough sleep to support your IVF cycle.
-A 2013 study found that women who slept for 7 to 8 hours each night had a higher pregnancy rate than those who slept for shorter (or longer) durations.
+Research has found that women getting less than seven hours of sleep are 15% less likely to get pregnant than women who got seven to eight hours.
 If you’re having trouble falling asleep, you can take melatonin to naturally regulate your sleep schedule.

 When sleeping before your embryo transfer, try to: